About

 2000-2009

-23 community foundations are established during this decade, the most active period to date of community foundation sector growth in Australia.
+Twenty-three community foundations are established during this decade, the most active period to date of community foundation sector growth in Australia.
 Only two of these new foundations are in capital cities.
-Twenty year later, four of them have ceased operating, while the majority continue to grow and serve their communities.
+Twenty year later, though four of them have ceased operating, the majority continue to grow and serve their communities.

 2010-2016

-A further fifteen community foundations are newly created.
+A further 15 community foundations are newly created.
 All but one continue to operate to this day.

 2021